 NASCAR Power Rankings: William Byron retains top spot after Tyler Reddick’s COTA win

-NASCAR Power Rankings: Byron retains top spot after Reddick’s COTA win originally appeared on NBC Sports Philadelphia
+NASCAR Power Rankings: Byron retains top spot after Reddick’s COTA win originally appeared on NBC Sports Chicago

 The first NASCAR road course race of 2023 delivered fans some thrilling action.